aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/_index.md

 keywords: "How to use Aspose.Cells Cloud REST APIs.
 Office Excel 2013,  Office Excel 2016,  Office Excel 2019,office Excel 365."
 description: "This Developer Guide describes practical scenarios and tips to help you use specific Aspose.Cells for .NET features, achieve a certain Excel document appearance, or make a use case possible."
 weight: 150
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Developer Guide
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Developer Guide
 ---

 ## Working with Aspose.Cells Cloud REST APIs